Leadership

 Morgan has extensive experience in journalism and communications.
 He worked as a journalist for over 25 years, including as a foreign correspondent in Moscow and Washington and as well as a news anchor for Swedish public service television company’s (SVT) Rapport.
 Prior to joining Civil Rights Defenders, Morgan held leading roles in communications, including as Communications Director at the Swedish Work Environment Authority, the Swedish Red Cross and most recently at the Swedish Civil Contingencies Agency (MSB).

-Interim Security and Innovation Director
+Deputy Global Department Director and Interim Director Security and Innovation Department

 Department Directors